gavinsawyer/ngx-firebase-web-authn/README.md

 }
 ```
+Add `.catch<void>((reason: any): void => console.error(reason))` to these methods for an error code that may point to one of your Firebase Functions.
+If the user cancels `createUserWithPasskey`, the method throws `"ngxFirebaseWebAuthn/createUserWithPasskey: Cancelled by user."`, for example.
 ### [@ngx-firebase-web-authn/functions](packages/functions)
-This package contains four Firebase Functions used to facilitate registering and authenticating WebAuthn passkeys.
+This package contains six Firebase Functions used to facilitate registering, authenticating, and reauthenticating WebAuthn passkeys.
 An additional function clears challenges if the user cancels the process.

 Functions store users' public keys in the `ngxFirebaseWebAuthnUsers` collection in Firestore.
 Setup doesn't require you to modify any Firestore rules.
 Your app should use a separate `users`/`profiles` collection to store user information.
 ### Deploying functions w/ existing Firebase Functions directory